Our community supports Naima:

 Will Mbah,

-“I am proud to endorse Naima Sait as the candidate most prepared to serve Ward 5 on the Somerville City Council.
-Naima understands that housing affordability is the number one issue facing our community, and she supports a set of progressive policies to keep Somerville affordable, from rent stabilization and the transfer fee to zoning reforms and funding changes.”
+“I am proud to endorse Naima Sait for re-election representing Ward 5 on the Somerville City Council.
+Naima understands that housing affordability is the number one issue facing our community, and she supports a set of progressive policies to keep Somerville affordable, from rent stabilization and the transfer fee to zoning reforms and funding changes.
+In her first term, I have been grateful for her leadership, and I look forward to continuing to work with her to make progress for our community.”

 Mike Connolly,